 - The New York City Jazz Record

-In November of 2016, Mr. Garabedian received a Fulbright Specialist Grant to teach jazz music for one month at Silpakorn University, in Bangkok, Thailand.
-As an educator Mr. Garabedian currently works with the music outreach program at Jazz At Lincoln Center, Jazz For Young People.
+As an educator Mr. Garabedian was a visiting professor through Fulbright to teach jazz music for one month at Silpakorn University, in Bangkok, Thailand.
+He currently works with the music outreach program at Jazz At Lincoln Center, Jazz For Young People.
 He is also currently part-time faculty at The New School in New York City and works at the Stanford Jazz Workshop.
-In the past he has served as adjunct faculty at NYU, taught with The Weil Institute at Carnegie Hall, and participated in the music outreach program between UCLA and the Los Angeles Unified School District.
+In the past he has served as adjunct faculty at NYU, taught with The Weill Institute at Carnegie Hall, and participated in the music outreach program between UCLA and the Los Angeles Unified School District.

-As a sideman, Mr. Garabedian has performed and toured with Ravi Coltrane, Jeff Tain Watts, Andy Milne, Josh Roseman, Ralph Alessi, Myron Walden, Nir Felder, Frank LoCrasto, Okkervil River, and Julian Pollack..
-Mr. Garabedian has represented the US State Department on two separate tours as a musical ambassador where he performed for the public, taught workshops on music, and collaborated with local musicians; one five-week tour through Southeast Asia, and one two-week tour through Turkey and Azerbaijan.
+As a sideman, Mr. Garabedian has performed and toured with Ravi Coltrane, Jeff Tain Watts, Andy Milne, Kris Davis, Ralph Alessi, Myron Walden, Nir Felder, Frank LoCrasto, Okkervil River, and Julian Pollack.
+Mr. Garabedian has represented the US State Department on two separate tours as a musical ambassador where he performed for the public, taught workshops on music, and collaborated with local musicians.

-In October 2020, he premiered a new composition commissioned by the Peace Resource Center at Wilmington College.
+In October 2020, he premiered a new composition, The Tragedy of Hate, commissioned by the Peace Resource Center at Wilmington College.
 The piece was inspired by stories and pictures of survivors of the nuclear bombs dropped on Hiroshima and Nagasaki at the end of World War II, in commemoration of the fiftieth anniversary of those events.